AlgebraicJulia/Catlab.jl/docs/src/apis/core.md

 Notice how the return types of the term constructors depend on the argument values.
 For example, the term `id(A)` has type `Hom(A,A)`.
 The term constructor `compose` also uses *context variables*, listed to the right of the `⊣` symbol.
-These context variables can also be defined after the `where` clause, but the left hand side must be surrounded by parentheses.
+These context variables can also be defined after a `where` clause, but the left hand side must be surrounded by parentheses.
 This allows us to write `compose(f,g)`, instead of the more verbose `compose(A,B,C,f,g)` (for discussion, see Cartmell, 1986, Sec 10: Informal syntax).